The Band (from left to right): Garth Hudson, Richard Manuel, Levon Helm, Robbie Robertson, Rick Danko.

 hired them to be his touring band for a series of concerts in 1965 and 1966.
 This was Dylan's first tour since transitioning from folk music to electric rock.
 Fans of Dylan's folk music reacted so badly to the change that Levon Helm, disturbed by the negative reception, quit the group and went home.

 .
 Soon the group started recording their own songs as well.
 It was at Woodstock that they settled on the name "The Band".
-They had stopped being known as The Hawks and the record company nixed the idea of the "The Crackers" (as in "white guys"), and after years of playing as "the band" for singers such as Ronnie Hawkins and Bob Dylan, they went with it as their official name.
+They had stopped being known as The Hawks and the record company nixed the idea of the "The Crackers" (as in "white guys"), and after years of playing as "the band" for singers such as Hawkins and Dylan, they went with that as their official name.

-, was released in 1968.
+.
 It did not sell particularly well—The Band was never a chart-topping group—but the group's roots rock / Americana sound proved highly influential.
 "The Weight", a Robbie Robertson song on the album, was included in the soundtrack for Easy Rider

 and became one of the group's most famous songs.
 In 1969 they played at the famous Woodstock